-While Sweco Energuide AB ("Sweco") considers that the information and opinions given in this work are sound, all parties must rely upon their own skills and judgement when making use of it.
+While Sweco Energy AB ("Sweco") considers that the information and opinions given in this work are sound, all parties must rely upon their own skills and judgement when making use of it.
 Sweco does not make any representation or warranty, expressed or implied, as to the accuracy or completeness of the information contained in this report and assumes no responsibility for the accuracy or completeness of such information.
 Sweco will not assume any liability to anyone for any loss or damage arising out of the provision of this report.

-Report Distributed energy production and self-consumption in the Nordics
+Report Distributed electricity production and self-consumption in the Nordics

 Availability Public

-Date 2019-03-05
+Date 2019-06-07

 Project Manager Frank Krönert

-Authors Frank Krönert, Guro Land Henriksen, Svend Boye; Erica Edfeldt, Emma Wiesner
+Authors Frank Krönert, Guro Land Henriksen, Svend Boye, Erica Edfeldt, Emma Wiesner, Martin Fogsgaard Nilsson, Olli Uusitalo